 Dependent parents.
 Parents who depended on the deceased worker for at least half of their support and who are at least 62 years old are also eligible for benefits.

-For a detailed explanation of survivors benefits, see Social Security, Medicare & Government Pensions, by Joseph Matthews, with Dorothy Matthews Berman (Nolo).
-For more information on claiming insurance and Social Security benefits -- and everything else you need to know about settling an estate -- get The Executor's Guide: Settling A Loved One's Estate or Trust, by Mary Randolph (Nolo).
+Nolo offers several resources to help you pursue next steps.
+If you are looking for more information on survivors benefits, check out the book Social Security, Medicare & Government Pensions, by Joseph Matthews (Nolo).
+For more information on claiming insurance and Social Security benefits—and everything else you need to know about settling an estate—get The Executor's Guide: Settling A Loved One's Estate or Trust, by Mary Randolph (Nolo).